 There’s nothing better on a cold German evening than a hot ceramic shoe full of spiced and spiked Glühwein.
 Add a bratwurst or schnitzel, and that’s my idea of some satisfyingly unhealthy calorie consumption right there.

-Top-ups are easy to do, and readily available at local gas stations, convenience, and grocery stores.
-Here’s what you need to know.
+Top-ups are easy to do, at least, and readily available at local gas stations, convenience, and grocery stores.

 Companies